 5.1 Paper 4: Coursework

-At least one teacher in each Center offering a subject including coursework must be accredited by Cambridge.
-Accreditation will be given only to teachers who satisfy Cambridge requirements concerning moderation and they will have to undergo special training in assessment before entering candidates.
+Teachers may not undertake school-based assessment without the written approval of Cambridge.
+This will only be given to teachers who satisfy Cambridge requirements concerning moderation and they will have to undergo special training in assessment before entering candidates.